 The QCA found that residential bills for 2013-14 for a household using 200 kilolitres of water a year will increase by 5.3% in Redland City.
-These increases arise from changes in retail and distribution charges, bulk water charges and the expiry of the bulk water rebate to residential customers.
+This is the net effect of a fall of 4.2% in the retail and distribution component and an increase of 9.5% in the bulk water component (due to an increase in bulk water charges and the expiry of the bulk water rebate to residential customers).

 The increase in residential bills differs from the \$8 decrease published by Redland Water in June 2013: the June figures did not include the impact of the expired rebate.
-To help customers understand changing prices, we recommend water retailers explain the reasons for the change in each part of the bill as well as the overall change.
+To help customers understand changing prices, water retailers should explain the reasons for the change in each part of the bill as well as the overall change.